 US servicemember killed in action in Afghanistan

-A U.S. servicemember was killed in combat in Afghanistan on Thursday, NATO and U.S. officials said.
+KABUL, Afghanistan — A U.S. servicemember was killed in combat in Afghanistan on Monday, the U.S. military said in a statement.

-The name of the servicemember is being withheld until 24 hours after the notification of next of kin is notified, in accordance with Defense Department protocol.
+The name of the U.S. servicemember killed is being withheld until 24 hours after the next of kin is notified, in accordance with Defense Department protocol.